Cynthia Lynn

-Cynthia Lynn (born Zinta Valda Ziemelis; April 2, 1937 – March 10, 2014) was a Latvian-American actress.
+Cynthia Lynn (born Zinta Valda Ziemelis; April 2, 1937 – March 10, 2014) was an American actress.

 Early life

 Lynn was born in Riga, Latvia, as Zinta Valda Ziemelis.
-At age eight, she and her mother, Alisa, fled the country prior to the Soviet re-occupation of Latvia in 1944 during World War II, eventually arriving in the United States in 1950.
+At age eight, she and her mother, Alisa, fled the country after the Soviet re-occupation of Latvia in 1944 during World War II, eventually arriving in the United States in 1950.

 Career

 Lynn portrayed "Fräulein Helga", Colonel Klink's original secretary in Hogan's Heroes during the first season (1965–1966).
 The role was played by Sigrid Valdis as "Hilda" in the next five seasons.
 Lynn returned to the series in the 1968 and 1971 episodes "Will the Blue Baron Strike Again" and "Easy Come, Easy Go", respectively.
 Her last acting role was in 1975 in an episode of Harry O. She also appeared in such television series as Gidget Grows Up, Mission: Impossible, The Odd Couple, Love American Style, and The Six Million Dollar Man.

 Lynn wrote an autobiography, Escape to Freedom, in 2000, with the assistance of Edward Ansara.